 The Fund is a diverse portfolio consisting primarily of fixed income securities from issuers in, or economically tied to, emerging or developing countries.
 The Fund is likely to concentrate its investments in Asia, Africa, the Middle East, Latin America and the developing countries of Europe, although assets may be denominated in US dollars or local currencies.

 The Fund takes a value-focused approach to accessing some of the world’s fastest growing developing economies, with actively managed investments in US dollar or local currency denominated emerging market (EM) fixed income instruments to maximise total return potential and minimise risk relative to the benchmark.
 The fund may use or invest in financial derivatives.

 As of July 2020, the majority of the Fund’s NAV was allocated in durations between 10 to 20 years (56%), followed by 34% for 5 to 10 years.
 Its top 10 currency exposures include Japan, Peru, Dominican Republic, Mexico, the UK, Hungary, South Africa, Switzerland, China, and Australia.

 Background information and cost

 The Fund has a unified all-in management fee of 79bps per annum (0.79% p.a.).
-Endowus does not charge a preliminary sales charge or any other fees, other than the all-in advice fee.
+Endowus do not charge a preliminary sales charge or any other fees, other than the all-in advice fee.

-PIMCO has been managing EM portfolios since the oldest share class inception date which is 31 July 2001.
-The portfolio managers are Michael A. Gomez, Yacov Arnopolin, Francesc Balcells and a seasoned team of 22 EM investment professionals as well as PIMCO’s firmwide resources of 50+ credit analysts, 55+ quantitative analysts and 12 dedicated portfolio risk managers across the world.
+PIMCO have been managing EM portfolios since the inception of the oldest share class on 31 July 2001.
+The portfolio managers are Michael A. Gomez, Yacov Arnopolin, Francesc Balcells and a seasoned team of 22 EM investment professionals as well as PIMCO’s firm-wide resources of 50+ credit analysts, 55+ quantitative analysts and 12 dedicated portfolio risk managers across the world.

 Selection criteria for Endowus